CASiaMIRAcbh/NCCNet_pytorch/README.md

 # What are the other python file?
 The files are other tools of nccnet.
 We think the most important file is lossfunc.py.
 It re-implement the loss function.
 Maybe you can read it and make it better.
+The loss function, *ssim in indice.py cannot be fixed.
+Please keep using NCC as your loss function.

 # I have tried several times to run your code, but it still not works.
 What should I do?
 Maybe you can connect to us.
 Write an e-mail to us and we may try to solve your problems.

 # Will the project be fixed/upgraded in the future?
 As a new developer who try to use github, I think I will push&pull several times to practice my git skill.
 So maybe the project will have too many branches.
-Please use master branch.
-BTW, I will graduate from my master student, and try to work for some new challenge.
+Please use main branch.
+BTW, I will graduate from my master student, and try to work for some new challenges.